autocontracts/lightstreams/white-paper.md

 <b>Lightstream Peer to Peer Distribution - Sale of digital content directly to consumers</b>
 </p>

-Lightstreams will do this by:
+By using a peer to peer distribution model, will allow Lightstreams to leapfrog incumbents by:
-- Significantly reducing the cost of publishing content.
+- Decreasing the publishing costs of digital works.
+- Increasing the revenue streams to creators, artists and publishers of digital works.
-- Giving content creators control of the distribution channel of their works to best decide how to serve their customers.
+- Allowing creators, artists and publishers to own and control the distribution channel in order to best serve their customers.

-- Allowing the direct flow of information between content creators and consumer, creating a better experience for all participants.
+The initial focus of the Lightstreams network and the scope of this paper will be the development of a distribution network for the sale of digital books, with the particular focus on academic and technical books market.
+By selecting this niche market we believe that we can maximise market traction by focus on a targetted consumer group of IT professionals who we believe will be the most likely of early adopters.
+Once traction has been established in this niche book category, horizontal expansion into other book categories will occur, afterwhich Lightstreams will extend to other forms of digital distribution such as music and video streaming.

+Permissioned Blocks will be the governing protocol of the Lightstreams network that has music and video streaming capabilities via an IPFS protocol layer, which is a peer to peer file distribution technology.

 The Lightstream network will operate via a Lightstream digital token (LST) that can be bought and exchanged for purchasing digital content.
 Content creators will receive LST tokens into their digital wallets as a form of income that can then be exchanged for fiat currency.